Stuffed Italian Sausage

 Variations

-This is the basic recipe for Italian stuffed sausages; however, you could add some extras to make it even better.
+This is the basic recipe for Italian stuffed sausages, but you can add some extras to make it even better.
 Try adding the following inside or outside your stuffed sausages.

 • pepperoni